 - 2 ounces (1/2 stick) salted butter, room temperature

 - When the Dough cycle has completed, place dough on floured surface.
-Pat down, and cut dough into 4 pieces, roughly 6 ounces each.
-With each piece, pat dough onto a rectangle, approximately 6 inches by 4 inches.
-Roll the long side, forming a cylinder.
-Press edges together, and continue to shape into loaf with tapered ends.
+Pat down, and cut dough into 4 pieces, roughly 6.26 ounces each.
+With each piece, pat dough onto a rectangle, approximately 8 inches by 3 inches.
+Bring long inches together; pinch to seal.
+Roll the long side, forming a cylinder; continue to shape into loaf with tapered ends.
 Place on baguette pan.
 Repeat with remaining pieces of dough.
-Cover with clean kitchen towel until dough is doubled in size, about 1 hour and 30 minutes.
-Remove kitchen towel, mist with water and make 2 to 3 make deep diagonal slashes across loaves with a sharp knife of razor blade.
+Allow to rise in warm place until doubled in size, about 1 hour and 15 minutes.
+(See Tips 1 and 2)

 Jambon et Fromage

 - Slice baguette on long side, ensuring that it is not cut all the way through.
 Spread each half with softened butter.
-Line one half with Swiss cheese slices, cut in half.
-Line with sliced ham, and finish with another lining of Swiss cheese slices cut in half.
+Line one half with ham and pieces of Swiss cheese.

 - If not to be eaten immediately, double wrap each Jambon et Fromage in plastic wrap, place in a 2 gallon Ziploc bag, and store in refrigerator.
 Best if eaten within one week.
 After that, the bread tends to dry out and become hard.
 Yield: 4 Sandwich Jambon et Fromage.